 - Instagram: This social media platform is very visual.
 Include a professional photo, as well as attractive and relevant images, along with hashtags that would matter to sales leads.
 Keep it professional yet fun.

 On your online lead form, include a field where sales leads tell you how they heard of you.
 That way, you can identify which lead generation strategies are working the best.

 An email sequence is a series of emails that are automatically sent to groups of people in a mailing list.
 The goal is to use email marketing to build recipients’ interest in your company’s products or services.

 There are two main types of email sequences:

 - Trigger-based sequences send emails based on the person performing a certain action, such as browsing a page on your site, buying a product, subscribing to your email list or leaving something unpurchased in a shopping cart.

-- Time-based sequences send emails at specific times, such as two weeks after making a purchase, immediately after opting in to receive a newsletter or an anniversary date.
+- Time-based sequences send emails at specific times, such as two weeks after making a purchase, immediately after opting in to receive a newsletter or on an anniversary date.

 To effectively attract sales leads, email sequences should be written with a specific purpose in mind.
 Each email in the sequence builds on the previous one to grow the reader’s interest.
 For example, you could follow this sequence, where each email concludes with a call to action (e.g., call for more information, click here to purchase product):

 - First email: Introduce yourself and mention a common pain point that your reader may have.